 - Draws more power than 7800X3D

-The secret to this CPU's success is its use of 2nd-gen AMD 3D V-cache, a large 64MB slice of silicon that sits under the CPU cores, providing a big boost in cache that saves your CPU having to access slower RAM for its data.
+The secret to the success of this CPU and its successor is its use of 2nd-gen AMD 3D V-cache, which is a large 64MB slice of silicon that sits under the CPU cores, providing a big boost in cache that saves your CPU from having to access slower RAM for its data.

 Read our AMD Ryzen 7 9800X3D review.